 Many of these human remains were taken from burial sites for the purpose of research and display, often without permission from the deceased, their family, or descendant communities.

-Please visit museumofman.org/human-remains for more information about how the San Diego Museum of Man’s policy about human remains is changing.
+Please visit Policy on the Curation of Human Remains for more information about how the Museum of Us policy about human remains is changing.

 Additionally, in fall 2018, we removed the remains of two ancient Egyptian individuals from display in this gallery.
 These human remains were loaned to our institution from the Natural History Museum of Los Angeles County and that loan has been recalled.